gsampaio-rh/local-llm-langchain-chatbot/README.md

 - **HuggingFace Hub**: The application utilizes HuggingFace Hub to download and implement the necessary models, ensuring access to the latest and most efficient AI models.
 - **HuggingFaceInstructEmbeddings**: This plays a pivotal role in the application by leveraging the power of Sentence Transformers for semantic search.
 It uses the INSTRUCTOR method, an instruction-finetuned text embedding model capable of generating text embeddings tailored to various tasks and domains.
 INSTRUCTOR embeds text inputs with instructions explaining the use case, enabling it to adapt to different downstream tasks and domains without additional training.
 This approach is key for efficient and accurate semantic search, enabling the application to find documents or text passages that are semantically related to user queries.
 - **HuggingFaceInstructEmbeddings with Instructor Method**: This plays a pivotal role in the application by leveraging the power of Sentence Transformers for semantic search.
 It uses the INSTRUCTOR method, an instruction-finetuned text embedding model capable of generating text embeddings tailored to various tasks and domains.
 INSTRUCTOR embeds text inputs with instructions explaining the use case, enabling it to adapt to different downstream tasks and domains without additional training.
 This approach is key for efficient and accurate semantic search, enabling the application to find documents or text pass
-  > **Semantic Understanding**: Unlike traditional word-level embeddings, Sentence Transformers consider the entire context of a sentence, leading to a more nuanced understanding of its meaning.
+  - **Semantic Understanding**: Unlike traditional word-level embeddings, Sentence Transformers consider the entire context of a sentence, leading to a more nuanced understanding of its meaning.
-  >
-  > **Efficiency in Semantic Search**: By converting sentences into dense vector spaces, these models enable efficient similarity comparisons, crucial for semantic search applications.
+  - **Efficiency in Semantic Search**: By converting sentences into dense vector spaces, these models enable efficient similarity comparisons, crucial for semantic search applications.
 - **LLAMACPP**: A Python interface for the LLaMA model, offering efficient interaction with the language model.

+## Models

+In this context, models refer to pre-trained artificial intelligence systems that have been developed to perform specific tasks, such as understanding natural language or generating text responses.
+These models are crucial for the application's ability to process and respond to user queries accurately and efficiently.

+- **Interpretation and Response Generation**: The base model (`LLaMA-2-7b-chat`) interprets user queries and generates appropriate responses, facilitating an interactive and engaging user experience.
+- **Semantic Search and Information Retrieval**: The embedded model (`all-MiniLM-L6-v2`) plays a vital role in semantic search, helping the application to understand and match the context of queries with the archived data.

 For more information about these technologies, visit:
 - [Langchain](https://www.langchain.com/)